akiradeveloper/dm-writeboost/README.md

 	# source prepare

-and you are now ready for `/dev/mapper/perflv` powered by dm-writeboost.
+and you are now ready for `/dev/mapper/writeboost-vol` powered by dm-writeboost.
-Try testing and performance and see what is happening.
+Try testing and performance and see what's happening.

 ## Contributing to dm-writeboost
 Any type of contribution is all welcome.